Dr. Valeska Huber

 The Spatial Turn in History and Literature (interdisciplinary seminar (history and literature), summer term 2006)

 A historian of global and international orders with a focus on the Middle East, Valeska Huber is particularly interested in the question of how global connections resulted not only in greater integration but also in new attempts to control and contain movements and flows.
-Such movements could relate to the migration of people of course, but also to the spread of disease or the exchange of concepts and ideas.
+Such movements could relate to the migration of people, but also to the spread of disease or the exchange of concepts and ideas.
 Valeska Huber has published articles on the history of mobility and migration, on epidemics and international health policies and on the history of development and education, which have appeared among others in journals such as the Historical Journal, Geschichte und Gesellschaft, the International Journal of Middle Eastern Studies and the Journal of Contemporary History.